the-trek-brief/the-trek-brief.github.io/_treks/tour-du-mont-blanc.md

 distance: Add your route
 highest_point: Add elevation
 season: Add your dates
-map_note: Your interactive map will live here: route line, huts, transport points, water, and worthwhile detours.
+map_note: "Your interactive map will live here: route line, huts, transport points, water, and worthwhile detours."
 ---

 ## At a glance